 SCHOLARSHIP is awarded to a student who has completed 1st year of the Professional Photo-Imaging Program and plans a career in professional photography.
-Students must be in the top 20% of the class and demonstrate community involvement.
+Students must be in the top 20% of the class and demonstrate previous or current community involvement.
 (Fall)